willov/PyNLME/README.md

 uv run maturin develop  # Build Rust extension
 ```

-> **Note**: Option 1 uses pre-built wheels and doesn't require Rust installation.
+> **Note**: The `cp311-abi3` wheels use Python's stable ABI and work with Python 3.11+ including future versions.
+You don't need separate wheels for each Python version.
 Option 2 is for developers who want to build from source or contribute to the project.

 ## 🎯 Features